 Often a client problem will pinpoint problems in your administrative systems.
 Complaints are an excellent source of quality control feedback.
 Don’t forget to thank your client!

-Courteous and professional complaint handling by your company is an example to your more difficult clients.
+Courteous and professional complaint handling by your company is an example of how you handle your more difficult clients.
 Nobody wants to look like a jerk.

 Where to get more information

-There are many books, articles, audio tapes, and seminars on customer service.
+There are many books, articles, recordings, and seminars on customer service.
 Unfortunately, most are oriented toward retail or manufacturing organizations.
 But the same techniques apply in all types of businesses.

 Since most appraisal complaints are handled over the phone, your local telephone company may have classes or literature on handling problems.

 You can also develop in-house materials, such as sample phrases to be used, and have practice sessions on dealing with “clients from hell”.